 I have taken the term ‘Poetics’ from an amazing designer called Christina Wodtke.
 She explains it better than I could in her article A Unified Theory for Designing Just About Anything but i’ll summarise with my own spin on it here.

 Poetics is the feeling your customer or user has when experiencing your product.
 A digital product’s user experience exists only when someone has experienced it.

 You can think of poetics as the subconscious attraction you have to a product.
-This include the visual aesthetic appearance, animation and tone of the language.
+This includes the visual aesthetic appearance, animation, and tone of the language.

 Poetics gives a layer of aesthetic delight to your product that enhances the customer/user experience.

-This UX design practice is what people gravitate towards as it congers up the nice feelings we get when we look at something beautiful.
+This UX design practice is what people gravitate towards as it congers up the nice feeling we get when we look at something beautiful.